natzar/semantic-ui-builder/README.md

 To-do:
 - Keep exploring whatever appeals you.

+### Documentation
+In order to facilitate the understanding and use of the Semantic UI builder, detailed documentation on how to use and extend the system will be developed.
+This documentation will provide guidelines on element creation and manipulation, event handling, and best practices for constructing user interfaces with Semantic UI builder.

 ### Log

-27 Dec - Imposible to work with customized elements with this approach.
+27 Dec - Impossible to work with customized elements with this approach.
 Thinking on using this as an IDE.
-Exactly like you would develop a iOS app with Xcode.
+Exactly like you would develop an iOS app with Xcode.

-23 Dec - Creating elements dinamically.
+23 Dec - Creating elements dynamically.
 Adding new items to a list.
 Attaching events.

 23 Dec - started TO-DO app example

-23 De - Added App Super Class.
+23 Dec - Added App Super Class.

 23 Dec - Refactored. el() function does all the work.
 Removed Element Class.